Blue Nile clashes (2022–2023): Political background

 In 1995, many tribes and civilians in Blue Nile state rose up against the Sudanese government, led by dictator Omar al-Bashir.
 The uprising was also against Blue Nile governor Abdalla Abu-Fatma Abdalla, who was close with the Hausas.
 Because of this, the Bashir regime began to favor the Hausa people in Blue Nile, as they perceived that the Hausa were more pro-government than the other tribes.
-During the beginning of the Blue Nile insurgency against SPLM-N in 2011, Hausa often joined the Sudanese Army and Janjaweed against SPLM-N and tribal rebels.
+During the beginning of the Blue Nile insurgency against SPLM–N in 2011, Hausa often joined the Sudanese Army and Janjaweed against SPLM–N and tribal rebels.
 However, some Hausa fought on the side of the rebels as well.
-In 2017, the leadership of the SPLM-N split between Abdelaziz al-Hilu and Malik Agar over control of insurgent activities in the Blue Nile.
-Tensions increased with the Hausa, who were accused of supporting the Agar regime who didn't want a secular Sudan.
+In 2017, the leadership of the SPLM–N split between Abdelaziz al-Hilu and Malik Agar over control of insurgent activities in the Blue Nile.
+Tensions increased with the Hausa, who were accused of supporting the Agar regime who did not want a secular Sudan.

 In 2020, Sudan underwent a revolution, toppling the Bashir regime and consequently increasing tensions between the Hausa and tribes of the Blue Nile.
-In late 2020, the Sudanese government and both factions of SPLM-N signed a peace agreement with the new Sudanese government, intending to end the conflict in Blue Nile.
-During the reconstruction of public services, groups like the Funj who had fought in the ranks of SPLM-N felt ostracized after Malik Agar gave government jobs, including Governor of Blue Nile, to people in his ethnic group, the Anqassana.
+In late 2020, the Sudanese government and both factions of SPLM–N signed a peace agreement with the new Sudanese government, intending to end the conflict in Blue Nile.
+During the reconstruction of public services, groups like the Funj who had fought in the ranks of SPLM–N felt ostracized after Malik Agar gave government jobs, including Governor of Blue Nile, to people in his ethnic group, the Anqassana.
 As Agar's popularity began to decline, he looked for alliances with the Hausa to secure his and his tribe's positions in the Sudanese government.

 In the aftermath of the coup d'état in 2021, Agar kept his position on the transitional council due to the stipulations in the Juba Peace Agreement, and "developed a good relationship with coup leaders Abdel Fattah al-Burhan and Mohamed Hamdan Dagalo."
 Funj tribal leaders heavily criticized Agar's closeness with the coup leaders, and launched protests and "resistance committees" against Agar.